colinlienard/sv-router/docs/guide/file-based/configuration.md

 router({ ignore: [/[A-Z].*\.svelte$/] )}
 ```

-And don't forget to also add the ignore option in your `postinstall` script:
+Similarly for the `postinstall` script:

 ```json
 "postinstall": "sv-router --ignore '[A-Z].*\\.svelte$'" // You can have multiple ones separated by commas